 - Some studies have found room-sharing results in more sleep for parents and babies.

 Reasons for keeping babies close apply for day-time sleeps or naps as well as night-time sleep.
 Babies are always safer if they sleep in the presence of an adult caregiver compared to sleeping in a room on their own, so during the day your baby is safest if they are sleeping near to an adult who is looking after them.

-One large UK study found that 75% of the day-time SIDS deaths occurred while babies were alone in a room
+One large UK study?
+(Sudden Infant Death Syndrome and the time of death: factors associated with night-time and day-time deaths, Blair et al, 2006.) found that 75% of the day-time SIDS deaths occurred while babies were alone in a room

 Many babies are happiest if they are carried during the day while they sleep.
 Slings and baby carriers that fasten to your body can be used to carry babies ‘hands-free’.
 There is a Consumer’s Association guide guide that provides information on things you should think about when considering using slings and baby carriers.
 See our information on the safe use of slings here.

 Also remember that while cots that comply with British Standards are designed to be safe for babies, accidents can happen.
 Make sure the cot is put together properly and used properly; check that your baby can’t fall from the cot; place the cot away from cords or curtains which baby might become entangled in; avoid putting anything in the cot which baby could choke on or become wedged against (pillows, bags, toys, household object etc).
 Parents should take extra precautions when using second-hand or modified cots as they may not include the latest instructions or mechanisms designed to keep your baby safe.
 See our Safe Sleep guidance for avoiding the circumstances that increase the chance of SIDS.

 More detailed information about room-sharing can be found on our pages for Health Practitioners.
 We also provide further information about the use of bed-side cots / side-car cribs.